smarie/python-pytest-steps/docs/index.md

 | test_my_app_bench[B-2] |            2 | my dataset #B | passed         |             0       |        0.764746  | passed         |            1.0004   |

-A complete example is provided [here](https://github.com/smarie/python-pytest-steps/blob/master/pytest_steps/tests/test_docs_example_with_harvest.py) and should be quite straightforward for those familiar with pytest-harvest.
+Two examples are available that should be quite straightforward for those familiar with pytest-harvest:

+ - [here](https://github.com/smarie/python-pytest-steps/blob/master/pytest_steps/tests/test_docs_example_with_harvest.py) an example relying on default fixtures, to show how simple it is to satisfy the most common use cases.
+ - [here](https://github.com/smarie/python-pytest-steps/blob/master/pytest_steps/tests/test_steps_harvest.py) an advanced example where the custom synthesis is created manually from the dictionary provided by pytest-harvest, thanks to helper methods.

 ## Main features / benefits